 For newer spas and hot tub heaters with a topside control panel, the thermostat is usually replaced by a temperature sensor.
 This plugs into the main circuit board on your spa controller, and the probe end slips into a thermowell.
 Inspect the cord and probe for damage, and be sure that it is plugged into the panel snugly.
 If your topside control panel is displaying incorrect water temperature, it's likely a bad temp sensor.
 However, if it's not displaying properly, does not respond to input, or appears to be water damaged, your hot tub heater problems could actually be an issue with the topside control panel.

 3. High Limit Switch

 The high limit is another switch, similar to the pressure switch and thermostat discussed above, in that it is part of the safety circuit.
-Its purpose is to prevent a runaway spa heater – one that won't shut off and could overheat (OH), creating scalding water or suffering a literal meltdown.
+Its purpose is to prevent a runaway spa heater – one that won't shut off and could overheat (OH), creating scalding water or causing an entire hot tub meltdown.
 High limit switches are calibrated with a preset maximum temperature at which the switch will open, breaking the electrical circuit that carries power to your spa heater element.

 Some hot tubs use two high limits: one monitoring temperature inside the heater and one outside of the heater.
 High limit errors will normally display as an HL code or OH code when they are the cause of the heater problem in your hot tub.
-On older spas, the red button will pop out when the high limit has been reached.
+On older spas, the red button will physically "pop out" from the spa device when the high limit has been reached.